 Due to Covid and the added uncertainty the pandemic has surrounded the travel industry in, travelers are wary of committing too much to any trip at the minute and are looking for maximum flexibility and cancellation options.
 The Go San Antonio Explorer Pass has you covered here.

 The Pass offers a generous 90 day cancellation period, so if you change your mind, your strip gets canceled, covid restrictions change or for any other reason you can think of your trip gets canceled or postponed you can get your money back.
-It is worth noting that there is a small cancellation fee for orders older than 30days, but inside 30days it is a full refund.
+It is worth noting that there is a small cancellation fee for orders older than 30 days, but within 30 days it is a full refund.

 The pass is also valid for a full two years from the date of purchase.
 So even if you are outside the 90-day cancellation you still have two years to make the trip and activate the pass.
 Prices are very low right now, they have come down a large amount since before the pandemic, and are likely to rise once things pick back up again so now could be a great time to lock in a great price!